nculwell/MathStudy/ProbStats.md

 #### With measure theory

-- Ross, *A Second Course in Probability* (seems not very popular)
+Modern probability theory builds its mathematical foundation on measure theory, which is generally regarded as an intermediate-to-advanced topic in real analysis.
+Some of these books assume exposure to it, others aim to teach it as they go.

-- Rosenthal, *A First Look at Rigorous Probability Theory* (c)
+- Rosenthal, *A First Look at Rigorous Probability Theory* ([2e](https://smile.amazon.com/dp/9812703713))

   This is, in particular, an introduction to measure theory.
-If you've already covered that adequately in real analysis then you might not need this book.

-- Shiryaev, *Probability*
+It assumes a background in undergraduate-level probability (e.g. Ross or Feller) and analysis (e.g. Rudin's *Principles of Mathematical Analysis*).

+- Schilling, *Measures, Integrals and Martingales* ([1e](https://smile.amazon.com/dp/0521615259))

+  Another book that teaches measure theory in the context of probability, assuming undergraduate-level probability and analysis.

-- Dudley, *Real Analysis and Probability*
+- Dudley, *Real Analysis and Probability* ([2e](https://smile.amazon.com/dp/0521007542))

   A well-regarded introduction to measure theory from a probability perspective.
   From the introduction: